 The best snorkeling spots on the Big Island are concentrated at the west coast beaches of the Big Island.
 Here, the water is clearest and the waves are smaller compared to the eastern side of the Big Island.
 We summarize the 14 most popular spots that are closest to Kona.

 Our all-time favorite snorkeling spots on the Big Island are Two Step, Kealakekua Bay and Kahalu’u Beach Park.
 These spots are briefly mentioned in this guide while more in-depth information on these 3 locations can be found at the article on our favorite Big Island snorkeling spots.

-Please remember that it is often sunny at the Kona coast, and that it is very easy to get a sunburn while snorkeling.
-Read all our snorkeling advice in the guide to snorkeling on the Big Island.
+Read all our snorkeling advice in our guide to snorkeling on the Big Island.

 Map of snorkeling spots on the Kona coast